 What is a project?

 A project is a governed space in Senate where you can manage your data exchange.
 Within a project, you can collaborate with others, request access to data sources you intend to use, outline your intensions to the data owners, discuss pricing and license data for permitted use.
-To access and analyze approved datasets in a project, Discovery Workspaces (quarantined virtual machines) can be requested.
+To access and analyze approved datasets in a project, Workspaces (quarantined virtual machines) can be requested.

 Projects have different goals and outcomes, create a new project as needed for each exchange you complete.